utiasDSL/util-uwb-dataset/index.md

 ---
 ## Static Dataset
 For the static experiments, we collected UWB TDOA measurements under various line-of-sight (LOS) and non-line-of-sight (NLOS) conditions.
 Two UWB anchors and one [Crazyflie nano-quadrotor](https://www.bitcraze.io/products/old-products/crazyflie-2-0/) equipped with an UWB tag are placed on wooden structures.
-A millimeter-level accurate Vicon motion capture system measures the poses of the tag and the anchors for groundtruth data.
+A millimeter-level accurate Vicon motion capture system measures the poses of the tag and the anchors for ground truth data.

 ### Line-of-sight (LOS) experiments
 <!-- word -- left, fig -- right -->